Your Melbourne health or events group runs four entities and the ERP still can't consolidate them before the board meeting

 Exactly what you get

-A working ERP layer that keeps your accounting tool as the ledger and adds what it can't do: automatic multi-entity consolidation, a grant-acquittal engine that matches NHMRC and ARC reporting, deposit-and-balance revenue recognition for events booked ahead, BAS-aligned reporting, and a clean feed into your business intelligence dashboards.
+A working ERP layer that keeps your accounting tool as the ledger and adds what it can't do: automatic multi-entity consolidation, a grant-acquittal engine that matches NHMRC and ARC reporting, deposit-and-balance revenue recognition for events booked ahead, BAS-aligned reporting, and a clean feed into your business intelligence (BI) dashboards.
 You also get the documentation that finally lets someone other than the one finance lead run month-end.
 It sits next to your custom CRM (Customer Relationship Management) and accounting software rather than replacing your whole back office, and it talks to your project management software so grant projects and their funding stay reconciled.

 How to choose a developer in Melbourne